adamjmurray/ableton-midi-modulation-tools/README.md

 ## TODO:
-* Add a Ctrl seq with customizable CCs - Use same 6 control approach as the other new devices
+* Finish wiring up the new seqs
+* Finish wiring up the num patterns behavior (the output logic needs to take it into account)
+  - Need to move the A,R,X buttons
+  - if num patterns is 1, disable output mode
+* New Avg output mode
+* Fix automation names

-* Make retrig per track?
-Maybe a one shot mode?
+* Make retrig per track.
+  - Maybe a one shot mode?
 Could have 3 modes: sync (loop), retrig (loop), one shot (or "1x" for short?)
 * Retrig seems to work now but there's still some issue with looping and retrig
 * Test save/restore behavior
-* Fix automation names
-* Finish wiring up the num patterns behavior (the output logic needs to take it into account)
-  - if num patterns is 1, disable output mode
-* New Avg output mode

-Update other devices to match the new shade of yellow

 Passthrough option in some/all devices?